unboxed/unboxed.co/source/blog/2020-05-21-ux-healthcare-online-conference-2020.html.markdown

 Benefits of the service include the provision of high-quality, personalised care, without the need for patients to routinely attend unnecessary face-to-face appointments at the hospital.

-Find out more about the project, including our approach, the outcomes, how it can be used to aid the in the COVID-19 recovery phase and the future of remote monitoring in the session recording:
+Find out more about the project in the session recording, including our approach, the outcomes, how it can be used to support the COVID-19 recovery phase and the future of remote monitoring:

 <iframe src="https://player.vimeo.com/video/421105181" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>